All Episodes

 It is time within the confines of the law to infiltrate, disrupt, arrest, and incarcerate all of those who are responsible for this chaos.

-J. Edgar Hoover instituted what became notoriously known as COINTELPRO, where the FBI infiltrated all sorts of political groups against the Vietnam War for civil rights.
+J. Edgar Hoover instituted what became notoriously known as COINTELPRO, where the FBI infiltrated all sorts of political groups against the Vietnam War, for civil rights.

 The American right has been infiltrated by Homeland Security and by the FBI under the same theory.

-Oh, this is an insurrectionary movement or a threat to the democratic uh order, and therefore we need to shut them down.
+They're a threat to the democratic order, and therefore we need to shut them down.

-The whole January 6th commission was about taking away political liberties from the American right, basically trying to criminalize the Trump movement.
+The whole January 6th Commission was about taking away political liberties from the American right, basically trying to criminalize the Trump movement.

-I've seen that in Brazil here too, where the Bolsonaro is in the process of being criminalized and has been criminalized for a long time.
+I've seen that in Brazil here too, where the Bolsonaro Broke is in the process of being criminalized and has been criminalized for a long time.

-So just like endorsing political violence with the belief that it's never going to come back to you and your allies or endorsing censorship because it's someone you whose views you hate and not realizing that that will come back and eventually be used against you,
+So just like endorsing political violence with the belief that it's never going to come back to you and your allies or endorsing censorship because it's someone you, whose views you hate, and not realizing that that will come back and eventually be used against you,

-They don't just mean people who engage in violence, they mean what they think is the entire political ideological edifice that motivated this violence.
+They mean what they think is the entire political ideological edifice that motivated this violence.

 Liberal NGOs, the Democratic Party, and on and on.

-Left-ling groups.
+Left-wing groups.

-And again, I mean, if you want to create that standard, I promise you, it's already been used against your movement, and it will continue to be used against your movement.
+And again, I mean, if you want to create that standard, I promise you, it's already been used against your movement, and it will continue to be used against your movement the next time there's a Democrat in charge of this machinery and that will happen and it'll happen relatively soon, I promise.

 Here's Laura Loomer, quote, it's time for the Trump administration to shut down, defund, and prosecute every single leftist organization.